jergason/blorg/_drafts/on-interviewing.md

 ---

 I'm in the process of switching jobs, which means interviews.
-Part of your job when interviewing at a company is to demonstrate compentence (which is a very different skill than "being good at your job").
-Your other main purpose is to determine if you want to work at the company you are intervewing at.
+Part of your job when interviewing at a company is to demonstrate competence (which is a very different skill than "being good at your job").
+The other part is discovering whether you would like working there.

+Just like try to present your best self in an interview, you might

 written about [how](http://psycnet.apa.org/index.cfm?fa=buy.optionToBuy&uid=1998-10661-006)
 [interviews](http://www.thedailybeast.com/articles/2013/06/20/even-google-doesn-t-do-interviews-better.html)